nunofachada/cf4ocl/docs/01_userguide.md

 ## The CCLWrapper base class {#ug_cclwrapper}

-The ::CCLWrapper* base class holds several low-level responsibilities for wrapper objects:
+The ::CCLWrapper* base class is responsible for common functionality of wrapper objects, namely:

 * Wrapping/unwrapping of OpenCL objects and maintaining a one-to-one relationship between wrapped objects and wrapper objects